adrienkohlbecker/BB816/README.md

 ### Replacement for obsolete chips

 - `DS1035-10`: can be replaced by `DS1135Z-10+` with a SOIC-8 to through hole adapter
+- `Teensy++ 2.0`: While it is not manufactured by PJRC anymore, clones of this board are available on sites such as Aliexpress

 ## Memory map